DEVIDAS-CHINNARATHOD/GitBloom/README.md

 GitBloom creates an organized Git commit timeline from a project folder or selected files.

-## Features

-- Select a complete project folder or multiple files.
-- Automatically set the number of commits from the selected files.
-- Edit the number of commits before creating the plan.
-- Choose a start date.
-- Adjust the end date with the slider.
-- The maximum date range cannot exceed the number of commits.
-- Preview commit dates, files, and messages before processing.
-- Create commits with the planned dates.
-- Choose whether to push the commits to the remote repository.
-- Includes a GitBloom application icon.

 ## How to use

 1. Download GitBloom for your operating system from the [latest GitHub Release](https://github.com/DEVIDAS-CHINNARATHOD/GitBloom/releases/latest).